hyperdriveguy/image-similarity/README.md

 The images should be RGB images, not indexed or grayscale.

 ## Requirements
-A reasonablely recent version of Python, Pillow, and tqdm.
+A reasonably recent version of Python, Pillow, and tqdm.
 These can be obtained using pip or another package manager.